 The scholarship on datafication, surveillance, and digital transformation in the 2000s is infatuated with what can be called the demise of the material body.
 The speed of datafication and digital change lead to the idea that the surveillance society gives rise to disappearing bodies (Lyon 2001); the body is datafied and represented through data in a way that its materiality is obscured.
-Although such conceptualisations had been formerly discussed, especially by feminist and queer scholars, the liberatory nature of these feminist interpretations of cyborg bodies (Haraway, 1985) and body assemblages were not transferred into these new understandings of datafied and surveilled body.
+Although such conceptualisations had been formerly discussed, especially by feminist and queer scholars, the liberatory nature of such feminist interpretations about cyborg bodies and body assemblages were not transferred into these new understandings of datafied and surveilled body.
 In their influential essay on surveillant assemblages, Haggerty and Ericson compare the digital era with Rousseau's proclamation, "man was born free, and he is everywhere in chains" by claiming that nowadays "humans are born free, and are immediately electronically monitored" (Haggerty and Ericson 2000, 611).
-The subjectivating effect of surveillance, then, is instantly interlinked with basic rights and the meaning of being human.
+The subjectivating effect of surveillance, then, is immediately interlinked with basic rights and the meaning of being human.
 The body, they argue, is positioned within this surveillance assemblage: it is "broken down into a series of discrete signifying flows" (Haggerty and Ericson 2000, 612).
 Contrary to the Foucauldian way of monitoring, the body needs to be fragmented to be observed.
-Fragments can be combined or re-combined into "data-doubles": ones that "transcend human corporeality and reduce flesh to pure information" (Haggerty and Ericson 2000, 613).
+Thus, a new body, our data double, is born: one that "transcends human corporeality and reduces flesh to pure information" (Haggerty and Ericson 2000, 613).

 The scholarly debates on bodies in the following two decades were centred around the transformation of the body "via practices of socio-technical intermediation" (French and Smith 2016, 9).
 The body and its datafication, visualisation, mediation, and multiplication have become increasingly important.
 Research about sorting, profiling, and reification of marginal identities (or race/gender/class/etc.), inclusion, and exclusion proliferates and successfully demonstrates how bias, racism, oppression, and discrimination are injected into digital lives.
-The data double revealed the concurrent processes of the body's objectificationto transform its characteristics to data- and its subjectivation due to the socio-technical processes of datafication.
+These accounts highlight the objectification and subjectivation processes inscribed on the body but still under the conceptual shadow of data doubles.
 As Zuboff assertively writes in The Age of Surveillance Capitalism, "the body is simply a set of coordinates in time and space where sensation and action are translated as data" (Zuboff 2019, 203).
 In this reading of the body, behaviour surplus is the engine of surveillance capitalism, and the body is only another source of data.
 However, recent technological advancements, especially in using bodily features for identification, have started to expand and reconfigure such accounts.
 More recent studies underline the body's centrality, for example, in big data surveillance and manipulation of the "surveilled subject's embodied practices" (Ball, Di Domenico, and Nunan 2016) or critically examine how biometric technologies transform the relationships between the body and privacy (Epstein 2016).
-It is argued that data body is not only a change in how bodies are represented but there exists an ontological change: the materiality of the body "and our subjective forms of embodiment that are caught in this historical process of change" are transforming (Van der

-Ploeg 2012, 179).
+It is argued that data body is not only a change in how bodies are represented, but there exists an ontological change: the materiality of the body "and our subjective forms of embodiment that are caught in this historical process of change" are transforming (Van der Ploeg 2012, 179).
 This chapter contributes to these later discussions, where the body is not only central as the source of data but has its own agency as an actant in data assemblages.

-The Birth of Code/Body
+The Birth of Code | Body